queryverse/Vega.jl/docs/src/userguide/data.md

 # Data

 [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) accepts data to be plotted in a variety of different formats and provides a number of different ways to reference that data.
-The most typical way to plot data is that you have your data in some julia data structure, and then add this data to the Vega-Lite specification itself for plotting.
+The most typical way to plot data is that you have your data in some Julia data structure, and then add this data to the Vega-Lite specification itself for plotting.
 As an alternative, Vega-Lite also accepts URLs that point to data sources either on disc or on the web for plotting.
 Data that you want to plot will typically be in a tabular form.
 You can also directly pass vectors with data.

 ## Inline data

-Any julia data structure data supports the iterable tables interface from the [TableTraits.jl](https://github.com/queryverse/TableTraits.jl) package can be used as an inline data source with [VegaLite.jl](https://github.com/queryverse/VegaLite.jl).
-In practice that covers most tabular data structures in the julia ecosystem: [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl), [JuliaDB.jl](https://github.com/JuliaComputing/JuliaDB.jl), [IndexedTables.jl](https://github.com/JuliaComputing/IndexedTables.jl), various file IO packages ([CSVFiles.jl](https://github.com/queryverse/CSVFiles.jl), [FeatherFiles.jl](https://github.com/queryverse/FeatherFiles.jl), [ExcelFiles.jl](https://github.com/queryverse/ExcelFiles.jl), [StatFiles.jl](https://github.com/queryverse/StatFiles.jl), [ParquetFiles.jl](https://github.com/queryverse/ParquetFiles.jl)) and any [Query.jl](https://github.com/queryverse/Query.jl) result that has a tabular form.
+Any Julia data structure data supports the iterable tables interface from the [TableTraits.jl](https://github.com/queryverse/TableTraits.jl) package can be used as an inline data source with [VegaLite.jl](https://github.com/queryverse/VegaLite.jl).
+In practice that covers most tabular data structures in the Julia ecosystem: [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl), [JuliaDB.jl](https://github.com/JuliaComputing/JuliaDB.jl), [IndexedTables.jl](https://github.com/JuliaComputing/IndexedTables.jl), various file IO packages ([CSVFiles.jl](https://github.com/queryverse/CSVFiles.jl), [FeatherFiles.jl](https://github.com/queryverse/FeatherFiles.jl), [ExcelFiles.jl](https://github.com/queryverse/ExcelFiles.jl), [StatFiles.jl](https://github.com/queryverse/StatFiles.jl), [ParquetFiles.jl](https://github.com/queryverse/ParquetFiles.jl)) and any [Query.jl](https://github.com/queryverse/Query.jl) result that has a tabular form.

 There are two ways to add an inline data source to a Vega-Lite plot: 1) by piping the data source into a plot, or 2) by using the `data` keyword from within a `@vlplot` call.